dssg/triage/docs/sources/triage_project_workflow.md

 ## Step 1: Get your data set up
-Triage needs data in a `Postgresql` database, with at least one table that contains `events` (one per row) and `entities` of interest (people, place, organization, etc.; identified by an integer-valued `entity_id`), a `timestamp` (specifyinfg when the event occurred), and additional attributes of interest about the event and/or entity (demographics for example).
+Triage needs data in a `Postgresql` database, with at least one table that contains `events` (one per row) and `entities` of interest (people, place, organization, etc.; identified by an integer-valued `entity_id`), a `timestamp` (specifying when the event occurred), and additional attributes of interest about the event and/or entity (demographics for example).

+We will need database credentials either in a
+[config file](https://github.com/dssg/triage/blob/master/example/database.yaml)
-We will need a database credentials either in a [config file](https://github.com/dssg/triage/blob/master/example/database.yaml) or as an environment variable called `DATABASE_URL`  that contains the name  of the database, server, username, and password to use to
+or as an environment variable called `DATABASE_URL`  that contains the name  of the database, server, username, and password to use to